- The manager focuses on identifying companies capable of generating dividend growth for years to come

 - The investment team at Troy works collegiately and is well resourced, experienced and aligned with investors

-- We expect the fund to hold up better than the index in falling markets, and to lose ground in a rising market
+- Given its quality focus, we expect the fund to hold up better than the index in falling markets, and to lose ground in a rising market

 - This fund features on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 The Troy Trojan Income fund aims to generate a combination of income and growth over the long term.
 But as the manager focuses more on companies able to sustainably grow income over the longer term, rather than those paying a high income today, it might not appeal to portfolios invested for a high level of income.
 Overall, this is a more cautious income fund.
 It could form part of an income portfolio, or a broader portfolio looking to add investment in larger UK companies.

 Blake Hutchins is manager of the fund.
 He joined Troy in 2019 from Investec Asset Management where he was lead manager on the UK Equity Income fund and co-manager on the Global Quality Equity Income Fund.
 Prior to that, Hutchins managed retail and institutional UK equity funds at Columbia Threadneedle.

 Hutchins’ background and experience makes him well placed to lead on this fund.
 He’s learnt from a number of excellent fund managers over his career to hone his approach to investing in quality companies for income.

 Hutchins is supported by assistant fund manager Fergus McCorkell who joined the business in 2017.
 He also has the support of Troy’s wider investment team of 14.
 The team works collaboratively with a common approach to investment.